-ARP is defined as stateless - that is, it should not correlate requests with replies - and thus prone to accepting replies even if it hasn't issued a request.
-The ARP spoofing attack, detailed in figure 2, is greatly facilitated by this fact: the attacker sends a forged ARP reply to one of the victim hosts telling the IP address of the other victim is at the attacker's MAC address.
+ARP is supposed to be stateless - that is, it should not correlate requests with replies - and thus prone to accepting replies even if it hasn't issued a request.
+The ARP spoofing attack, detailed in figure 2, is greatly facilitated by this fact: the attacker sends a spoofed ARP reply to one of the victim hosts telling the IP address of the other victim is at the attacker's MAC address.
 This is the so-called cache poisoning component of the attack.

 Since the victim's ARP subsystem has no recollection on whether it really asked that or not, it accepts the reply and updates its ARP cache accordingly.
-This causes packets destined to the victim's interlocutor to be diverted to the attacker, which can do whatever she wants with it:

-- discard them, resulting in a denial-of-service; - relay them to the legitimate destination while storing them for later analysis (the combination of a passive sniffer and an ARP spoofer is often called an active sniffer);

-modify them in real time for use with more sophisticated attacks, such as TCP hijacking or the cryptographic man-in-the-middle attack during initial public key exchange.
+This causes packets destined to the victim's interlocutor to be diverted to the attacker, which can do whatever she wants with it: discard them, resulting in a denial-of-service; relay them to the legitimate destination while storing them for later analysis (the combination of a passive sniffer and an ARP spoofer is often called an active sniffer); or even modifying them in real time for use with more sophisticated attacks, such as TCP hijacking or the cryptographic man-in-the-middle attack during initial public key exchange.
+We call this the relaying component of the attack.